 Excel VBA Protecting Sheet

-We can protect the excel sheet using vba code which doesn’t allow the user to make any changes to the worksheet data, all they can do is just to read the report.
-For this, we have a built-in vba method called “Protect”.
+We can protect the Excel sheet using VBA code which does not allow the user to make any changes to the worksheet data.
+All they can do is just read the report.
+For this, we have a built-in VBA method called "Protect."

-Like we protect our worksheets in excel similarly we can use VBA to protect our worksheets, it is done by using a .protect statement, there are two methods to protect sheet one is with a password, and another is without password, the syntax to protect a worksheet is as follows Worksheets().Protect Password.
+Like we protect our worksheets in Excel; similarly, we can use VBA to protect our worksheets.
+There are two methods to protect the sheet using a .protect statement.
+One is with a password, and another is without a password.
+The syntax to protect a worksheet is as follows Worksheets().Protect Password.

-We usually share the final end report with the user or reader.
-When we share the final end report with the user, we wish the user will not make any modification or manipulate the end report.
-In such a scenario, it is all about trust, isn’t it?
+We usually share the end report with the user or reader.
+When we share the end report with the user, we wish the user would not make any modifications or manipulate the end report.
+It is all about trust in such a scenario.

 Syntax

 The protecting sheet involves various parameters to supply.
-This is unlike Unprotecting the sheet.
-Let’s look at the syntax of the Protect method with a password.
+It is unlike Unprotecting the sheet.
+Let us look at the syntax of the Protect method with a password.

-Wow!!!
-Don’t get intimidated by looking at the syntax.
-Have a look at the explanation of each argument below.
+Don't get intimidated by looking at the syntax.
+Instead, have a look at the explanation of each argument below.

-- Worksheet Name: First, we need to mention which worksheet we are going to protect.
+- Worksheet Name: First, we must mention which worksheet we will protect.

 - Password: We need to enter the password we are using to protect.
-If we ignore this parameter, excel will lock the sheet without a password, and while unprotecting the sheet, it will unprotect without asking for any password.
+If we ignore this parameter, Excel will lock the sheet without a password.
+While unprotecting it, it will unprotect without asking for any password.

-- Note: Remember the password you are giving, because if you forgot, then you have to go through various hard ways.
+- Note: Remember the password you are giving, because if you forget, you must go through various hard ways.

 - Contents: To protect the contents of the worksheet, set the parameter as TRUE or else FALSE.
 The default value is FALSE.
-This will protect only locked cells.
-The default value is TRUE.
+So, it will protect only locked cells.
+And the default value is TRUE.

-- Scenarios: If there are any what-if analysis in excel scenarios, we can protect them as well.
+- Scenarios: If there are any what-if analysis in excel scenarios, we can also protect them.
 To protect TRUE or else FALSE.
 The default value is TRUE.

-- User Interface Only: If you want to protect the user interface other than macro, then it should be TRUE.
-If this argument is omitted, then it will protect both macros and user interface.
-If you set the argument to TRUE, it will protect only the user interface only.
+- User Interface Only: If you want to protect the user interface other than Macro, it should be TRUE.
+If this argument is omitted, it will protect Macros and the user interface.
+If you set the argument to TRUE, it will only protect the user interface.
 The default value is FALSE.

 - Allow Formatting Cells: If you want to allow the user to format the cell, then you can set the parameter to TRUE or else FALSE.
 The default value is FALSE.